cityheroes/assembly-line/readme.md

 ]
 ```

-You can also cheout the [demo page](http://cityheroes.github.io/demo/) to learn more.
+Checkout the [demo page](http://cityheroes.github.io/demo/) to learn more.

 ## Installation